cpacm/SimpleSlider/README.md

 # Simple Slider

-I wrote this library just because I want a lightweight slider:
+I wrote this library just because I want a lightweight slider.
 >Use your own imageloader;
 >Create your own indicator;
 >Variety of transition effects;